kirbycope/soft-shutdown-script/README.md

 # soft-shutdown-script
 ![Screenshot](/soft-shutdown.png)
 <br>The purpose of this script is to react to a button press event.
-If it takes longer than two seconds to change from "pressed" to "released" then it will shutdown instead of rebooting.
+There is a timer that starts when the button changes to "Pressed".
+After "Released" the timer is stopped.
+If below 2 seconds the machine will reboot.
+If above two seconds the machine will shut down.

 ## Install the Button
 This assumes you use GPIO26 (37) and Ground (39).
-I wired used a reset switch from an old pc case but just about any momentary switch should do the job.
+I wired up a used reset button from an old pc case.

 ## Install the Script
 1. Open terminal